 This post was written by another pediatrics resident who left residency.
 She provides an honest, well-written reflection on her relationship with the current state of medicine.
 So many of her realizations completely align with my own and I could not have communicated them as well as she did.
 I highly recommend giving it a read!

 This blog post is a great place to start working through your thoughts.
-If you’re focused on finding that nonclinical career, the rest of the site provides TONS of additional resources about nonclinical careers, switching residencies, etc.
+If you’re focused on finding that nonclinical career, the rest of the site provides TONS of additional resources about nonclinical careers, switching residencies, etc. For more transition stories, they have another awesome blog post.

 The Darwinian Doctor